ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pixhawk6C.rst

  - SERIAL2 -> UART5 (Telem2) RTS/CTS pins
  - SERIAL3 -> USART1 (GPS1)
  - SERIAL4 -> UART8 (GPS2)
- - SERIAL5 -> USART2 (Telem3) RTS/CTS pins
+ - SERIAL5 -> USART2 (Telem3) RTS/CTS pins (not included on 6C Mini)
- - SERIAL6 -> USART3 (USER)
+ - SERIAL6 -> USART3 (USER) (Debug p)
  - SERIAL7 -> USB (can be used for SLCAN with protocol change)

 RC Input
 ========
 The RCIN pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF/ELRS and SRXL2 which require a true UART connection.
 However, FPort, when connected in this manner, will only provide RC without telemetry.

-To allow CRSF and embedded telemetry available in Fport, CRSF, and SRXL2 receivers, a full UART, such as SERIAL6 (UART3) would need to be used for receiver connections.
+To allow CRSF and embedded telemetry available in Fport, CRSF, and SRXL2 receivers, a full UART, such as SERIAL5 (UART3) would need to be used for receiver connections.
 Below are setups using Serial6.
+For the 6C Mini, SERIAL1 - SERIAL4 would need to be used.

-- :ref:`SERIAL6_PROTOCOL<SERIAL6_PROTOCOL>` should be set to "23".
+- :ref:`SERIAL5_PROTOCOL<SERIAL5_PROTOCOL>` should be set to "23".

-- FPort would require :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` be set to "15".
+- FPort would require :ref:`SERIAL5_OPTIONS<SERIAL5_OPTIONS>` be set to "15".

-- CRSF would require :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` be set to "0".
+- CRSF would require :ref:`SERIAL5_OPTIONS<SERIAL5_OPTIONS>` be set to "0".

-- SRXL2 would require :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` be set to "4" and connects only the TX pin.
+- SRXL2 would require :ref:`SERIAL5_OPTIONS<SERIAL5_OPTIONS>` be set to "4" and connects only the TX pin.

 Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
 See :ref:`common-rc-systems` for details.